 Place two posts at either end of your lawn and tie the tape between them.
 Make sure to leave it loose enough that it can move in the wind.
 If you have any trees, you can also hang some strips off the branches, or from your fence.

-We’ve also used and liked these reflective owl cut-outs.
+I’ve also used and liked these reflective owl cut-outs.
 As well as being shiny and making noise, they have the added benefit of being shaped like a predator.

 Birds prefer to eat their meal in silence and don’t like loud random noises.